redhat-appdev-practice/website/src/tracks/devtools/maven-archetypes.md

 ## Sounds Complicated!

 Actually, you can create an archetype very quickly and easily with a single command!
-Maven provide the ability to create an Archetype from an existing Maven project by running `mvn archetype:create-from-project`.
+Maven provides the ability to create an Archetype from an existing Maven project by running `mvn archetype:create-from-project`.
 It will analyze your project `pom.xml` and all of the source code files and do a pretty good job of creating a working archetype, though you will likely want to customize and clean up your archetypes.